DylDevs/ETS2-Lane-Assist-Mockup/CHECKLIST.md

 Checklist of things to impliment/fix before 1.0

-ETA: Should be released today or early tommorow Completed items will be marked with "✓"
+ETA: Should be released October 9 (Found some technical issues)

+Completed items will be marked with "✓"

 14\16 Completed